50 Best Things to Do in Kyoto: 2025 Must-See Activities

 Most pictures of the forest can't hold a candle to the real thing.
 What you see on the web is just a fraction of the magical experience, so make sure you add this to your itinerary!

-4. Fushimi Inari Shrine The 10,000 gates
+4. Fushimi Inari Shrine—the 10,000 gates

 The Fushimi Inari is one of the most visited spots in Japan!
 This is a great spot to go hiking and look for the hidden bamboo forest.
 Despite the high altitude, there are a number of cafés, tea shops, and noodle shops along the way.

-Fushimi Inari has many attractions and spots of interest besides the 10,000 torii gates.
 You can find attractions to visit just a short walk away from the main shrine like the famous Tofukuji Temple and the Gekkeikan Okura Sake Museum which used to be a sake factory.

 The Kinkakuji Temple is by far the most famous and the most picturesque temple in Japan!
 Catching sight of the gold-covered structure is an almost surreal experience--but the building is only covered in gold leaf for the top two floors.